OpenDemocracyManitoba/Winnipeg-Council-Document-Parser/README.md

 ### To Do

-* Make Top Tiles Links to Sub-Sections
 * Add images of "Movers" to Council Motions
 * Style Recorded Votes with Icons and Colours for Web Dispositions
 * Colourize Disposition Column for Reports, Motions, ByLaws
+* Show Councillors Not in Attendance
 * Create DB for YouTube & DMIS disposition metadata.
 * Pre-process all Docx Disposition tables to remove blank rows.